umr4nlp/umr-guidelines/guidelines.md

 ##### Part 3-1-3-6.
 Non-verbal clauses

-Many types of "non-verbal clauses", such as predicate nominals and predication of properties, possession, and location (see [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) for the predicates UMR predicates that are used to annotate these meanings), show different mappings between concepts and words across languages.
+Many types of "non-verbal clauses", such as predicate nominals and predication of properties, possession, and location (see [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) for the UMR predicates that are used to annotate these meanings), show different mappings between concepts and words across languages.
 According to typological studies by Stassen (1997, 2009), Heine (1997), and Creissels (2019), there are three cross-linguistically common strategies for the expression of such meanings.
 English uses an easily identifiable "verbal" predicate with argument NPs, as seen in the English translational equivalents of the Kukama examples in